-International Study Examining Infants’ Preferences for Prosocial Individuals We hope to be starting data collection for the large scale, multisite, international replication study called Many Babies 4 (MB4) in 2021.
-We will be inviting parents and their 5- to 10-month-old
+Many Babies 4: An International Cross-Lab Study Examining Infants’ Social Evaluations We will soon be starting data collection for a large scale, multisite, international replication study called Many Babies 4 (MB4).
+We will be inviting parents and their 5- to

-Parents play a critical role in infants’ acquisition of effective verbal and nonverbal communication.
-Despite our understanding of communicative development and social learning in face-to-face contexts, little is known about how screen media impacts these processes.
-As screen media continues
+Parents play a critical role in infants’ communicative development.
+Although much is known about how parent-infant interactions shape communicative development in face-to-face contexts, little is known about how screen media impacts these processes.
+As screen media continues to significantly rise

-We are conducting a new study on family resilience and well-being.
-Our research aims to uncover the different ways that parents and children respond to the inevitable challenges of life.
-We know that different strategies work for different people in different contexts.
+We are also conducting a study on family resilience and well-being.
+This research examines how t parents and children respond to the inevitable challenges of life.
+Prior work has shown that different strategies work for different people in different contexts.